Our most popular get-to-know-you questions for work, based on four years of data.

 Understanding who someone looks up to reveals a significant amount about a person’s influences, preferences, and outlook on life.
 This is a great question to ask to help get a sense of what and who a person values.

 #6: Seen any good movies lately you’d recommend?

 Perhaps you’ve asked this question before — but don’t overlook it.
 Movies are a great shared conversation topic.
 It never fails to be one that people like to answer and like to see other people’s answers too.
 Often times, people will end up going to see the movies that are recommended and talking about it over lunch, etc.

 #7: Got any favorite quotes?

 Personally, I’m a sucker for a good quote.
-I think it can provide a fascinating look into a person’s point-of-view.
+I think it can provide a fascinating look at a person’s point-of-view.
 Asking about a person’s favorite quote is a great way to break the ice and get to know them better.

 #8: Been pleasantly surprised by anything lately?

 While this question may seem vague, the answers to this question are often a delight and intriguing to read.
-Someone might share an excellent customer service experience that surpassed their expectations, or share a funny story about them liking squash soup despite their initial reservations.
-This is especially a great question to ask to a group of folks who might know each other a little better already.
+Someone might share an excellent customer service experience that surpassed their expectations or share a funny story about them liking squash soup despite their initial reservations.
+This is especially a great question to ask a group of folks who might know each other a little better already.

 #9: What was your favorite band 10 years ago?